sabreennabeel83/DemoNopcommerceWebAutomation-/README.md

 This project is a web automation framework built using Selenium and Java, utilizing TestNG, Cucumber and BDD for testing purposes.
 It focuses on automating login functionality, RegisterTests and SearchTests.

 ## Features
--Automated login function for web applications in three ways:
+-Automated login function for web applications in (-TestNG -TestNG DataProvider

-  --TestNG
-  -TestNG DataProvider
-  -BDD
+  -BDD)

 -Ability to Register.